jcervas/class-cmu-84-721/syllabus.md

   + Schlozman et al., Unequal and Unrepresented
     * Chapter 7.
 Social Movements and Ordinary Recruitment (Elijah)
     * Chapter 8.
 Who Sings in the Heavenly Chorus?
 The Shape of the Organized Interest System (with Philip E. Jones) (Amor)
     * Chapter 9.
-Representing Interests through Organizational Activity (with Philip E. Jones) (STUDENT)
+Representing Interests through Organizational Activity (with Philip E. Jones) (Matt)
     * Chapter 10.
 Growing Economic Inequality and Its (Partially) Political Roots (Graham)
     * Chapter 11.
 Has It Always Been This Way?
 (Jesse)
     * Chapter 12.
 Can We Do Anything about It?
 (Jaykob)